 - Click ‘Release Notes’, and then click ‘Edit’.
 Add in release notes.
 Click ‘Save’.

 - Click the ‘Submit App’ button.

 - Q: How do I localize my app?

-- A detailed description of how to get your web apps ready for an international audience can be found here.
+- See Resources for International Locales to get your web apps ready for an international audience.

 - Q: I have both a web app and Android app version of the same app.
 Which one do I submit?